 Click here for more information about laboratory operations and procedures

-Beta Globin Gene Deletions by PCR
+Beta Globin Gene Deletions

 |Utilization Guidelines||Tests with long turn-around times (ie. Molecular based tests and Microarrays) should only be requested on an inpatient if the result is going to affect the inpatient management.